manderson18/hello-world/README.md

 - [ ] Guess my Number Part 1
 - [ ] Guess my Number Part 2

-When Finished: Initiate Pull Request into Master Branch and remove this message!
+When Finished: Initiate Pull Request into Markup Practice and remove this message!